femtonelson/Big-Data-With-PySpark/README.md

 One of these is the jupyter/pysparknotebook.

 In this activity, we will :
-- Download and install the Docker engine on a personal computer (Docker 2.1.0.5), to run a small ML task.
+- Download and install the Docker engine on Ubuntu server (AWS EC2 instance).
-- Run a suitable pre-configured docker container on the machine, to provide a fully configured PySpark environment
+- Run a suitable pre-configured docker container on the server, to provide a functional PySpark environment in local mode on a single node
+- Import and Clean a Dataset
+- Ongoing
+- Ongoing

 # Install Docker and pre-configured Docker container with Python, PySpark, Jupyter  Notebook